twystd/unboxd/README.md

 ### Raison d'être

-Mostly just because I needed a Go interface to the Box API for another project and it turned out to be convenient to create it as a separate library and then the CLI turned out to be useful.
-So it by no means supersedes the official Box API implementations - it just implements some of them in a way that was useful for a particular requirement.
+Mostly just because another project needed a Go interface to the Box API and it turned out to be convenient to create it as a separate library and then the CLI turned out to be useful.
+So it by no means even vaguely supersedes the official Box API implementations - it just implements some functionality in a way that was useful for a particular requirement.

 *IN DEVELOPMENT*